 You Need a Home Improvement Marketing Strategy.
 Here's Why.

-Does your business have a strong home improvement marketing strategy in place for the coming year?
-If not, then this is a great time to review last year’s marketing efforts and draft some new ideas based on your findings.
+Does your business have a strong home improvement marketing strategy in place?
+If not, then review last year’s marketing efforts and draft some new ideas based on your findings.

 (If you already have a plan in place, then don’t forget to review, analyze and revise to maximize impact.
 You can do this quarterly, as well as monthly or weekly, depending on your marketing channels.
 Let’s discuss.)

-To help kick-start 2021, here are 5 huge reasons why your company needs a home improvement marketing strategy for the coming year (and beyond):
+Here are 5 reasons why your company needs a home improvement marketing strategy:

 1. To Grow Your Customer Base